Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 Another advantage of Gaoian tech - privacy field generators in the mask.
 When Regaari muttered an order, he did so in absolute certainty that the only people who would hear it were his Brothers.

-“Mother says Cubs play nice...”
+"Mother says Cubs play nice..."

-Thurrsto was utterly still, even as one of the Guvnurag paused right next to him. *“...Yes, Mother...”*
+Thurrsto was utterly still, even as one of the Guvnurag paused right next to him. *"...Yes, Mother..."*

 Regaari even held his breath.
 Guvnurag had sensitive eyes, especially when it came to small changes in hue and shade.
 The last thing he needed now was to be given away by some tiny shift in the pattern of his active camo.